zaidsaiyed/Movie-Stream-Links/README.md

 ## Dependencies

-This script requires the following Python libraries:
+This script requires the following Python libraries to be imported:

 -   justwatch
 -   json